dvidelabs/flatcc/README.md

 Upcoming changes:

-- support for big endian platforms - this now works in most cases except for json parsing.
+- support for big endian platforms - now passes all tests on AIX.
 - support for big endian encoded flatbuffers (on all endian platforms).
   Be aware that at some point this could change such that non-standard encodings will have different API name prefixes.
 For now the API remains unchanged and requires recompilation with updated `flatcc_types.h`.
+- size prefixed buffers - there will be minor breaking changes to low-level builder api, adding a flags argument.

 NOTE: see
 [CHANGELOG](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md).